loick111/argocd-operator/docs/reference/argocd.md

 Resources | [Empty] | The container compute resources.
 Version | 5.0.3 (SHA) | The tag to use with the Redis container image.
 Remote | "" | Specifies the remote URL of redis running in external clusters, also disables Redis component.
 This field is optional.
+Labels | [Empty] | Custom labels to be applied to the redis pods.
+Annotations | [Empty] | Custom annotations to be applied to the redis pods.

 ### Redis Example